luxass/vscode-schemas/schemas/README.md

 # Visual Studio Code Schemas

-> This is a collection of schemas for Visual Studio Code.
+>This is a collection of schemas for Visual Studio Code\.

 ## Versions